kevin218/Eureka/docs/source/ecf.rst

 ''''''''''
 Only used for photometry analyses.
 Set to True if the user wants to analyze a photometric dataset.

+poly_wavelength
+'''''''''''''''
+If True, use an updated polynomial wavelength solution for NIRCam longwave spectroscopy instead of the linear wavelength solution currently assumed by STScI.

 hst_cal
 '''''''
 Only used for HST analyses.
 The fully qualified path to the folder containing HST calibration files.